VezertVezert

 Get a Free Consultation

-Step 6 — Plan Your Internal Linking Strategy
+How to Plan an Internal Linking Strategy

 Internal links are the connective tissue of your website structure.
 They do three things simultaneously: help users discover related content, distribute link equity (ranking power) across your pages, and tell search engines which pages are most important.